ankitects/anki-manual/src/studying.md

 Study in Anki is limited to the currently selected deck as well as any subdecks it contains.

-On the decks screen, your decks and subdecks will be displayed in a list, with the number of [New, Learn and Due (To Review)](getting-started.md#types-of-cards) cards for each of them
+On the decks screen, your decks and subdecks will be displayed in a list.
+[New, Learn and Due (To Review)](getting-started.md#types-of-cards) cards for that day will be also displayed here.

 ![Decks screen](media/decks_screen.png)